twrzes/scrnaseq_ei/README.md

 plotPCA(dataset_sce, colour_by = "cell_type1")
 ```
 #### TASK:
-Run the `runPCA` and `plotPCA` commands few times.
+Run the `runPCA` and `plotPCA` functions few times.
 Do you see any changes in the resulting plots?

 We can investigate the relative importance of different explanatory factors with the  `plotExplanatoryVariables` function.
 We compute the R² for each factor in `colData(dataset_sce)` when fitting a linear model regressing expression values for each gene against that factor.
 This is best done on the log-expression values to reduce the effect of the mean on the variance - not a problem because we have already ran `normalize` first.